 Regulation (EC) No 1935/2004 provides a harmonised legal EU framework.
 It sets out the general principles of safety and inertness for all Food Contact Materials (FCMs).

-Directive 87/357/EEC on dangerous imitations prohibits the marketing; import and manufacture of products that look like foodstuffs but are not edible.
+Directive 87/357/EEC on dangerous imitations prohibits the marketing; import and manufacture of products that look like foodstuffs and might be dangerous for consumers.

 Directive 94/62/EC on packaging and packaging waste was adopted to harmonize national measures concerning the management of packaging and packaging waste and to prevent or reduce its impact on the environment.
 This Directive was amended by Directive 2015/720 as regards reducing the consumption of lightweight plastic carrier bags.